Data-Wrangling-and-Visualisation/Napitochki/README.md

 - **data_collection** - data scrapping from monin.ru
 - **data_exploration** - EDA
 - **data_processing** - tastes and embeddings extraction and pushing them into chromadb
-- **frontend** - currently in development, will contain frontend on react.js and d3.js
+- **frontend** - currently in development, contains frontend on react.js and d3.js

 Requirements for python-part (data collection, exploration, processing) are stored in requirements.txt